idiomatic-go/motif/README.md

 ## exchange
-[Exchange][exchangepkg] includes the functionality needed to do an Http request/response.
+[Exchange][exchangepkg] provides functionality for processing an Http request/response.
 Exchange functionality is provied via a templated function, utilizing template paramters for error processing, deserialization type, and the function for processing the http.Client.Do():

 ~~~